Policies

 - Exempted absences include:

-- Student illness/injury/residential treatment (with a doctor's note)
+- Student illness/injury/residential treatment (with a health provider's note)

 - Funeral/death in family